 Sexual harassment under this policy is any conduct or communication of a sexual nature that is unwelcome.
 This includes unwelcome sexual advances, unwelcome requests for sexual favors, or other unwelcome verbal, written, or physical conduct or communication of a sexual nature.
-See PPM #421 DEED's Prohibition on Sexual Harassment Policy.
+Prohibition of Sexual Harassment Policy